The Home of Gunks Climbing

 - It’s the best.
 The vertical cliffs and their overhangs create a wide variety of high-quality climbs of varying levels of difficulty.
 The distinctive, stark, white cliffs of the Gunks are as tough as they look – with sharp angles testing your skill and with quartz pebbles and deep fissures providing multiple holds.

 - Climbers can climb more safely here.
 The Preserve has one of the best-trained, vertical rescue teams in the northeastern United States.
-Also, the Preserve has replaced over forty dangerous, unsightly anchors with safe, unobtrusive, fixed ones.
+In collaboration with climbing guides and groups, the Preserve regularly hosts climbing clinics.

 Is there a fee?